Introduction to Dependency Injection in Spring

 Controller: CompanyMasterDetails class

-After this, when Spring detects that EmployeeMasterDetails bean object has been Autowired (using @Autowired) into CompanyMasterDetails class constructor (line 18), the bean object created for EmployeeMasterDetails will be injected into CompanyMasterDetails class via constructor.
+After this, when Spring detects that the EmployeeMasterDetails bean object has been Autowired (using @Autowired) into the CompanyMasterDetails class constructor (line 18), the bean object created for EmployeeMasterDetails will be injected into CompanyMasterDetails class via constructor.

 In this way, the Spring Framework will perform the Dependency Injection automatically.
 So, if you notice here, the developer has not created an object by using the “new” keyword in CompanyMasterDetails class, thereby removing the tight coupling between the CompanyMasterDetails class & EmployeeMasterDetails object.